 Before and after repair of a gas turbine blade including microstructure

-Liburdi Turbines Services developed the unique Full Solution Rejuvenation® (FSR®) process, which renews gas turbine blades to "like new strength."
-FSR extends the service life beyond OEM limitations.
+Liburdi Turbines Services developed the patented Full Solution Rejuvenation® (FSR®) process to restore gas turbine blades to “like-new” strength—extending service life well beyond typical OEM limits.

 Graph showing Progressive loss of gas turbine blade creep strength with service time.